 When you click on any of the X you will be compared to that particular person and provided with the results of where exactly you match with them on chromosome X. The following are the results between me and my mother.

 By now you should know the basics of what X-DNA is and how it can help you in your research.
-Have an arsenal of great links to basic resources to learn more about this subject, gotten an idea of how to make your own chart and how I did mine and how to use Gedmatch’s X tool.
-Let me what you think about X-DNA in the comment section of this post or send me a message.
+You also now have an arsenal of great links to basic resources to learn more about this subject, gotten an idea of how to make your own chart and how I did mine and how to use Gedmatch’s X tool.
+Let me what you think about X-DNA in the comment section of this post.